 Balance partition load across multiple instances of your application

-This article describes a sample scenario for using multiple instances to read events from an event hub and then give you details about features of event processor client, which allows you to receive events from multiple partitions at once and load balance with other consumers that use the same event hub and consumer group.
+This article describes a sample scenario for using multiple instances of client `applications to read events from an event hub.
+It also gives you details about features of event processor client, which allows you to receive events from multiple partitions at once and load balance with other consumers that use the same event hub and consumer group.

 The key to scale for Event Hubs is the idea of partitioned consumers.
 In contrast to the competing consumers pattern, the partitioned consumer pattern enables high scale by removing the contention bottleneck and facilitating end to end parallelism.